 Student representatives are students who are elected by their fellow students on their programme in order to voice any issues concerning the programme.
 They represent the students of their programme at the Student Staff Liaison Committee meetings which normally take place once each semester.
-One student from each year of study, for each programme will be elected for this role.
+At least one student from each year of study, for each programme will be elected for this role.

-On each programme there will be at least one Main Representative and one Assistant Representative elected to represent the student body.
+On each programme there will be at least one Main Representative and one Assistant Representative elected to represent the student body on the Student Experience Committee.